levidehaan/FortuneFerret/HowLevidehaan.comIsBuilt.md

 __short story: This website uses git as its cms__

+Also this article is just a placeholder, a test item if you will.

 ## How it's built

 One of the cool things about this site is it is built using [Angular.js](http://angularjs.org) which is an amazing framework.